HausDAO/protocol-guild-contracts/README.md

           - Makes it harder (but not impossible) to know who is voting for what
         - Cons of being able to delegate to any account:
           - Members could delegate their votes to non-members
       - **Important**: The Moloch V3 contract takes a snapshot of delegation when a proposal is sponsored.
-So if you delegate to someone mid-proposal (i.e. after the proposal is sponsored), then you must still vote for the existing proposal yourself, as delegation will first come into effect from the subsequent proposal.
+So if a member delegates to someone mid-proposal (i.e. after the proposal is sponsored), they must still vote for the existing proposal, as delegation will first come into effect from the subsequent proposal.
 6. Once the vote passes, there's a grace period before the proposal can be executed.
 The grace period will become more relevant if PG adopts a legal wrapper.
 7. Once executed, the proposal does several things;
     - The first action is "_mintShares_", which create shares in the DAO for each new member address (1 share per member)